viiiprock/You-Dont-Know-JS/this & object prototypes/ch2.md

 So, pretty much any ol' function, including the built-in object functions like `Number(..)` (see Chapter 3) can be called with `new` in front of it, and that makes that function call a _constructor call_.
 This is an important but subtle distinction: there's really no such thing as "constructor functions", but rather construction calls _of_ functions.

-When a function is invoked with `new` in front of it, otherwise known as a constructor call, the following things are done automatically:
+Khi một hàm được thực thi bằng `new` trước nó, nếu không phải là contructor call, những điều sau sẽ tự động xảy ra:

-1.  a brand new object is created (aka, constructed) out of thin air
+1.  một object mới tinh được tạo ra (hay còn gọi là constructed)
-2.  _the newly constructed object is `[[Prototype]]`-linked_
+2.  _một constructed object mới là `[[Prototype]]`-được liên kết_
 3.  the newly constructed object is set as the `this` binding for that function call
 4.  unless the function returns its own alternate **object**, the `new`-invoked function call will _automatically_ return the newly constructed object.